Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Summary and Conclusions

 \section{Summary and Conclusions}

 DFN modeling is a powerful tool to improve our understanding of how the multi-scale structure of fractured media influences flow and transport therein.
-However, the explicit representation of these fracture networks, which contain length scales that range several orders of magnitude, is computationally demanding.
+However, the explicit representation of these fracture networks, which can contain length scales spanning several orders of magnitude, is computationally demanding.
 As the number of fractures in a DFN increases, so does the size of the mesh and the associated physical systems to model physical phenomena within the DFN.
-This increase in computational requirements is compounded by the inherent uncertainty in the subsurface that requires numerous realizations of a DFN to bound system behavior.
-The combination of these facets requires that DFN models utilize efficient HPC methodologies to accelerate system solving time.
-Load balancing and minimizing communication between processors are key factors in such methodologies.
-Thus a cornerstone in the use of HPC for DFN simulations is a high-quality partition of the mesh.
+This increase in computational requirements is compounded by the inherent uncertainty in the subsurface that requires numerous realizations of a DFN be considered to bound system behavior.
+The combination of these facts requires that DFN models utilize efficient multiprocessing methodologies to accelerate system solving time.
+Load balancing and minimizing communication between processors are critical factors in such methodologies.
+Thus, a cornerstone in the use of multiple processors for DFN simulations is a high-quality partition of the mesh representation of the DFN.

-We presented a topologically-based method for mesh partitioning in DFN simulations that utilizes the intrinsic multilevel nature of the DFN.
+We have presented a topologically-based method for mesh partitioning in DFN simulations that utilizes the intrinsic multilevel nature of the fracture network.
 The method combines multilevel graph partitioning with a coarse-scale graph representation of the DFN to drastically improve the speed of obtaining a high-quality partition of the DFN mesh.
-We partitioned the graph based on the DFN, rather than the mesh itself, and partition of the mesh is obtained by projecting the DFN partition onto the mesh.
+We partitioned the graph based on the DFN, rather than the mesh itself, and a partition of the mesh is obtained by projecting the DFN partition onto the mesh.
 This projection can then be used as the initial condition for the partitioning of the mesh, thereby greatly accelerating the partitioning time.
-The significant difference in size between the graph-based on the mesh and the graph-based on the DFN topology with the DFN based partition lead to a mesh based partition that required a fraction of the time.
+The significant difference in size between the graph-based on the mesh and the graph-based on the DFN topology with the DFN based partition lead to a mesh-based partition that required a fraction of the time.
 This improvement is even more pronounced when a final step of refinement is performed using the DFN based partition as an initial condition for mesh partitioning.